What Is A Payday Loan?

 Are Payday Loans Expensive?

 One of the most common myths about payday loans is that they’re extremely expensive.
 This comes from a misunderstanding about how the percentage rates work.
 Lenders need to show percentage rates at an annual rate, but annual rates need to be converted to a daily rate to understand how much it will cost.
 This means the actual amount of interest is calculated on daily basis and you know exactly how much to repay back.
-In addition to this, there are many reasons why a payday loan is the smarter financial choice than being late on monthly bills.
+In addition to this, there are many reasons why a payday loan may be a smarter financial choice than being late on monthly bills.